 Movement, Coordination, and Your 1- to 2-Year-Old

-Walking is the major achievement of kids this age and over the coming year they'll get much better at it.
+Walking is the major milestone for kids this age, and over the coming year they'll get much better at it.

-As kids' mobility improves, so does their ability to investigate where they couldn't before.
-Once again, take a look around your home from a kid's vantage point and update childproofing measures to keep up with your child's advancing skills.
+As kids' mobility improves, so does their ability to explore where they couldn't before.
+So take a child's-eye look around your home and update childproofing to keep up with your child's growing skills.

 How Is My Child Moving?

 Though some babies take their first steps around their first birthdays, most learn to walk in the months after they turn 1.